America's Got Talent season 6: Season overview

-Auditions for the sixth season's competition took place during Winter until mid-Spring 2011, across eight cities in the United States.
-Filmed locations included Los Angeles, Atlanta, Houston, Seattle, Minneapolis and New York.
+Auditions for the sixth season's competition took place during Winter until mid-Spring 2011, in eight cities in the United States including Los Angeles, Atlanta, Houston, Seattle, Minneapolis, and New York.
 Auditions held within Denver and Chicago were not filmed.
 Due to weather conditions, Piers Morgan was unable to attend some of the auditions held in Minneapolis, though this did not disrupt production.
 The sixth season had a number of participants who auditioned, but dropped out despite securing a place in the live rounds, after determining that it would conflict with other obligations each had.
-In an interview held during May 2011 on Late Night with Jimmy Fallon, Howie Mandel described the program as the most dangerous, indicating that ambulances had to be called six times during auditions after a number of participants injured themselves during their act.
+In an interview held during May 2011 on Late Night with Jimmy Fallon, Howie Mandel said the program was the most dangerous, indicating that ambulances had to be called six times during auditions after a number of participants injured themselves during their act.
 One of the most significant events of this season involved Darren Taylor, who operated under his stage name of Professor Splash and established a new world record, during one of his live round performances for the highest shallow dive.

-Of the participants who auditioned for this season, sixty-one secured a place in the live quarter-finals, with twelve quarter-finalists in each one.
-Eleven of these acts were given a second chance in the Wildcard quarter-final, after losing their initial quarter-final.
-About twenty-four of these advanced and were split between the two semi-finals, with ten semi-finalists securing a place in the finals, and four finalists securing a place in the grand-final.
-The following below lists the results of each participant's overall performance in this season:
+Of the participants who auditioned for the season, sixty-one secured a place in the live quarter-finals, with twelve quarter-finalists in each one.
+Eleven of the acts were given a second chance in the Wildcard quarter-final, after losing their initial quarter-final.
+About twenty-four advanced and were split between the two semi-finals, with ten semi-finalists securing a place in the finals, and four finalists securing a place in the grand-final.
+Below are the results of each participant's overall performance in the season: